frashure/virginia-elections-api/README.md

 - website
 - elections: Array of election objects in which the candidate appears.
 Not returned in every route.
 The election object omits the party key, as it is redundant in this instance.

+**/candidates**

+Returns all candidates in the database, ordered by last name.

 **/candidates/elections**